OliverMacD/Langtons_Ant_Art/README.md

 ## Python Simulation
 **Goal:** Create a python version of the display to show what the ant's path might look like and get a good understanding of the projects direction.

 **Progress:** Not Started

 ## Arduino Bit Matrix
-**Goal:** Create a small scale version of the project using an arduino and basic off the shelf components **Progress:** Not Started
+**Goal:** Create a small scale version of the project using an arduino and basic off the shelf components.

+**Progress:** Not Started

 ## Large Scale Art Piece
-**Goal:** Create the full large scale art piece **Progress:** Not Started
+**Goal:** Create the full large scale art piece.

+**Progress:** Not Started

 # Sources